Medical, legal and lay understandings of physical evidence in rape cases (Evidently Rape)

 - the Department of Public and International Law (Prof. Ragnhild Hennum)

 - the Institute of Health and Society (Prof. Kari Nyheim Solbrække)

 - and the Institute for Forensic Medicine (Professor II Peter Gill and Researcher Ane Elida Fonneløp).

-The consortium will also include external institutions and experts:
+The consortium also includes external institutions and experts: